 How to Prove Military Service if Your Records Were Destroyed in the National Archives Fire of 1973

-It can be very difficult to prove military service if your records were destroyed in the National Archives Fire of 1973.
+It can be difficult to prove military service if your records were destroyed in the National Archives Fire of 1973.
 But it may not be impossible.
 Some people may be able to prove their military service from payroll or tax records, copies of old military service documents, orders, copies of military awards or decorations, photos in uniform, written statements from those they served with, newspaper clippings, old military records from their previous base, unit, or other organization, old state records if they served in the National Guard, or through other means.

-Not all of these methods would apply to everyone, and not all of them are easy or possible to obtain.
+Not all of these methods would apply to everyone, and not all are easy or possible to obtain.
 I don’t have further tips for proving your military service if your records were damaged or destroyed.
 I suggest contacting the National Archives to see if they have other methods or ideas that may prove fruitful to your cause.

 Additional Ways to Prove Military Service

-The DD Form 214, 215, 256, NGB Form 22 and similar forms are official proof of service documents.
+The DD Form 214, 215, 256, NGB Form 22, and similar forms are official proof of service documents.
 These are the forms usually required for applying for veterans benefits through the Department of Veterans Affairs and other official benefits.
 For example, you cannot apply for the GI Bill, VA Loan Certificate of Eligibility, VA health care, veterans burial benefits, or other major military veterans benefits without one of these forms.

 But veterans shouldn’t have to whip out one of these official forms anytime they are asked to prove military service.
 There are other ways veterans can prove they served, and in many cases, a less formal method should be sufficient.